Homely/Homely.Storage.Queues/README.md

 e.g.
 ```
 await queue.AddMessageAsync(1);            // int '1' pushed as a string "1".
 await queue.AddMessageAsync("hi there!");  // string 'Hi there' pushed.
 await queue.AddMessageAsync(new Foo());    // serialized to JSON.
+await queue.AddMessageAsync(myListOfFoos); // serialized to JSON.
 ```

 - `GetMessageAsync` : this will retrieve the item from the queue and if the destination type is a specific complex object, it will then attempt to deserialize the message into that complex object.

 e.g.
 ```
+// No 'Type' provided.
+Assumption: message content is not json and will therefore not be deserialized.
+var myMessage = await queue.GetMessageAsync();
+var content = myMessage.Model; // This is a string.

+// 'Type' is provided.
+Assumption: message content is serialized as JSON.
 var myFooMessage = await queue.GetMessageAsync<Foo>();
+var foo = myFooMessage.Model; // the value/content of the message, which is a 'Foo'.

+// Other points of interest (which help if you wish to delete this message, later)
 // myFooMessage.Id == the queue message Id.
 // myFooMessage.Receipt == the queue message receipt.

-var foo = myFooMessage.Model; // the value/content of the message, which is a 'Foo'.
 ```

 ---